MolSSI-Education/python-package-best-practices/_episodes/06-collaboration.md

 ~~~
 {: .language-bash}

-We want these changes incorporated into the master branch.
-You could do as we did before and switch to the `master` branch, `merge` then changes, and push to GitHub for the changes to be present there on the `master` branch.
+We want these changes incorporated into the main branch.
+You could do as we did before and switch to the `main` branch, `merge` then changes, and push to GitHub for the changes to be present there on the `main` branch.
 If you are the repository owner, this will work even if you have branch protection rules.
-However, if you are not, your push from master will be rejected by GitHub.
+However, if you are not, your push from main will be rejected by GitHub.

 We will want to push to a new branch on the repo then open a pull request.